rekalogika/rekalogika-docs/docs/reconstitutor/02-usage.md

     /**
      * When the object is being saved, we check if the paymentReceipt has been
      * just uploaded.
 If it is, we save it to a file.
+     *
+     * Note: in Symfony, an uploaded file is represented by an instance of
+     * `UploadedFile`, otherwise it will be a `File` object.
      */
     public function onSave(object $order): void
     {